gluon007/gluon007/README.md

 - Hi, I’m @gluon007
-- I’m interested in learning coding skills
+- I’m interested in learning
+- programming in c
-- I’m currently learning programming in c
+- I’m currently learning web-development & sql
-- interested in web development,  and more programming skills
+- hungry for more programming skills
 - I’m looking to collaborate on interesting ideas
 - you can reach me by messaging